Car Insurance : Kansas

 Kansas has strict auto insurance laws for both private and commercial vehicle owners.
 Minimum auto insurance coverage requirements in Kansas are mandated by state law and the Kansas Insurance Department.
 The following minimum coverage is required on every registered vehicle, except as noted below:

 Driving without the mandatory liability insurance in Kansas is a class “B” misdemeanor for the first offense, and could result in a $300 to $1,000 fine, suspension of driving privileges, and even jail time.
-Subsequent offenses are classed as “A” misdemeanors and subject to higher fines, reinstatement fees, and jail time.
+Subsequent offenses are classed as “A” misdemeanors and subject to a fine not less than $800 and up to $2,500.

 The Kansas Automobile Insurance Plan is available to drivers who are unable to obtain required coverage through the voluntary market.
 More information is available on the AIPSO website.